Angl99/CollectUp/README.md

 ## Introduction 📝

 Auction Alley is a dedicated platform designed for enthusiasts and collectors of Anime, Comic Book, and Geek culture merchandise and memorabilia.
 Our goal is to provide a seamless and engaging user experience for collectors to display, purchase, sell, and manage their collections.
-With features like barcode scanning for item information, an online marketplace for price comparison, and stock tracking tools for item value history, Auction Alley stands out as the go-to hub for collectors.
+With features like barcode scanning for item information, an online marketplace for price comparison, and value tracking tools for items.
+Auction Alley stands out as the go-to hub for collectors.

 ## Core Technologies 💻